ojashparajuli/python_projects/README.md

-# python_projects
+# Making a Text to Speech program using python
-@ Making a Text to Speech program
+-m hvdiua